-After you download the SPIKE programming software, to load a program to your robot, you need to connect to your hub!
-Now lets learn how you can do that!
+After downloading the SPIKE programming software, you’ll need to connect to your hub in order to load a program to your robot.
+Let’s take a look at how you can do that!

 - #1605